top of page

 Patron Event: Collector’s Reception 5-6pm, Center, Special Preview – Patron passes will allow early access to view and purchase the artists’ paintings created during the week, as well as early access to mingle with artists with complimentary beverages and food.

-All are welcome to join us at The Floyd Center for the Arts to celebrate the culmination of the festival, view and purchase artwork created during the week.
+Public Gala Celebration and Art Sale!
+6-9pm, Center, Hayloft Gallery Public welcome All are welcome to join us at The Floyd Center for the Arts to celebrate the culmination of the festival, view and purchase artwork created during the week.
+Festival awards and art recognition will take place at 7:30pm.
 Food and soft beverages provided, Cash Bar open with proceeds to benefit The Center.

 20200117_laura_mcmanus_28 (1).jpg